Polymaker/ldd-modder/Documentation/G (mesh) file structure.md

 * Type 4 "Brick Tube": Used to hide tubes under bricks

 **Note:** At least one entry of type 2 **IS** required in order to be loaded in LDD.

+Type 2 is often used for female stud connection (hence the name) but is mainly used whenever an alternative mesh should be displayed when the stud's are connected.

+Alternates meshes seems to be only used by type 2.
+Some parts have alternate meshes but does not reference any Custom3DField connection, making them impossible to be displayed in LDD.

 ### Structures
 **Culling Block Header**